<- -5:5) (x

 print(diff)

-My condition above is to see if the absolute difference between sequential values is smaller than \(10^{-20}\).
-As you may know, the absolute difference will never become that small.
-Therefore, the loop will continue on without stopping.
+My condition above is to see if the absolute difference between sequential values is smaller than

 To prevent an infinite while loop, we can add a counter to the condition statement.
 This counter will also need to be true for the loop to continue.
 Therefore, we can arbitrarily stop it when the loop has iterated a certain amount of times.
 We just need to make sure to add one to the counter every time it iterates it.
 Below is the code that adds a counter to the while loop: